-Also, TEI does not offer current nutritional balancing science.
-Their test interpretations are different, and the products are different.
-They do not recognize the newer patterns such as four lows, sympathetic dominance, the hill, the bowl, the criminal patterns, the trauma patterns, step up, step down, the shell, the death patterns, patterns of the second four minerals, and others.
+For example, their test interpretations are different, and the products are different.
+They do not recognize the newer patterns such as four lows, sympathetic dominance, the hill, the bowl, the trauma patterns, step up, step down, the shell, patterns of the second four minerals, and others.

 In addition, at this time, TEI does not list the ideal values on their graph.
 These are needed to identify the patterns properly.
 Their test interpretations and diet suggestions are not at all similar to ours.
 The results we see are not nearly as good.

 5. THE COMPUTERIZED RECOMMENDATIONS PROVIDED BY ANALYTICAL RESEARCH LABORATORIES

-6. WORKING WITH ME OR OUR ADVANCED STUDENTS FOR THE LATEST NUTRITIONAL BALANCING RECOMMENDATIONS
+6. WORKING WITH US FOR THE LATEST NUTRITIONAL BALANCING RECOMMENDATIONS

-I have restored some of Dr. EckÕs original thinking in designing the nutritional balancing programs.
-In addition, over the past 18 years I have researched of a number of new patterns on the hair test and improved the supplement and dietary programs.
-Together, these changes make the programs much more effective and safer.
+Over the past 23 years We have been able to access much more information from a medical team consisting of souls and other researchers.
+We have found a number of new patterns on the hair test and improved the supplement and dietary programs.
+Together, these changes make the programs more effective and safer.